narayanSjat/CodepathPreWork/README.md

 * [ BackLog ] Set up reminders for when due date is close
 * See Other_extention_ideas.docx file for some other ideas

+Bug Fix (After Submission Date)
+Discription: User allowed to add an item before adding a list.
+Leads to an error being displayed.
+App does not crash
+Fix: User shown an Instructional message that an Item can only be added after a list is created

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: